j4321/tkColorPicker/README.rst

-This module contains a `ColorPicker` class which implements the color picker and an `askcolor` function that displays the color picker and returns the chosen color in rgb and html formats.
+This module contains a `ColorPicker` class which implements the color picker and an `askcolor` function that displays the color picker and returns the chosen color in RGB and HTML formats.

 Requirements
 ------------